Comparative Study of Virtual Machines and Containers for DevOps Developers: Choosing Between VMs and Containers

 \subsection{Operating System Requirements}

-As an DevOps, the admin can select an operating system and middleware as per his choice.
-This choice of the operating system could be independent of the other VMs\cite{felter} running on the same server.
-This is not the case with containers.
-The admin would have to provide a "common" operating system and middleware elements when running the applications.
-The is because, each container would use the core server platform and share it with other containers.
-Virtual Machines are thus flexible, mainly due to the fact that the applications running on the guest environment are similar to a bare-metal server.
+As a DevOps engineer, the person responsible for managing the development and deployment of software, one can select an operating system and middleware as per their choice.
+This choice of the operating system could be independent of other VMs or containers running on the same server.
+However, this is not the case with containers.
+The engineer would have to provide a "common" operating system and middleware elements when running the applications.
+This is because each container would use the core server platform and share it with other containers.